Through the oak forests to the Notre-Dame de Bellevue chapel

 Dry valley north-west of Grand Clos

 Our next stage is a confluence of dry valleys.
-On the IGN map this point is marked at 409 meters and here we turn right to hike up the parallel valley.
+On the IGN map this point is marked with 409 metres and here we turn right to hike up the parallel valley.
 The valleys are so remote that they don't even have names.
 In earlier times it was customary to give precise names to places where water could be found.
 These places still bear these names today, but not here due to the lack of water.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2016 during our field research for Provence-Guide.Net.